 2. Apple Cinnamon Pancake

-A perfect breakfast recipe, see your baby polish off the entire serving in no time!
+A perfect breakfast recipe, see your baby wipe off the entire serving in no time!

 - ¾ cup flour